goldmansachs/jrpip/README.md

 ## Features
 * Streamed serialized payloads.
 Constant memory usage for all payloads.
-* Execute once semantics: temporary network issues are handled tranparently without re-executing the remote code.
+* Execute once semantics: temporary network issues are handled transparently without re-executing the remote code.
 * No RemoteException.
 A runtime exception is thrown if the destination becomes completely unreachable during a call.
 * Implemented over HTTP in any servlet container.
 	* Can be encrypted using HTTPS.